University press: History

 Cambridge University Press and Oxford University Press are the two oldest and largest university presses in the world.
 They have scores of branches around the world, especially throughout the Commonwealth of Nations.

 In the United States, colonial colleges required printers to publish university catalogs, ceremonial materials, and a limited number of scholarly publications.
 Following the 17th-century work of Harvard College printer Samuel Green, William Hilliard of Cambridge, Massachusetts, began publishing materials under the name "University Press" in 1802.
 Modern university presses emerged in the United States in the late 19th century.
 Cornell University started one in 1869 but had to close it down, only restarting operations in 1930; Johns Hopkins University Press has been in continuous operation since 1878.
-The University of Pennsylvania Press (1890), University of Chicago Press (1891), Columbia University Press (1893), University of California Press (1893), and Northwestern University Press (1893) followed.
+The University of Pennsylvania Press (1890), University of Chicago Press (1891), Stanford University Press (1892), Columbia University Press (1893), University of California Press (1893), and Northwestern University Press (1893) followed.

 The biggest growth came after 1945 as higher education expanded rapidly.
 There was a leveling off after 1970.